- Reference Number: HEY-743/2020

 - The need for the medicine may be so limited that it is not economic for the manufacturers to apply for a license(which is an expensive process)

 - The medicine may be licensed in another country, and needs to be imported to the UK

-- The medicine needs to be made up as a ‘special product’ because it is not readily available (this is often the case for liquid formulations of medicines which only have a license for the tablet form)
+- The medicine may need to be made up as a ‘special product’ because it is not readily available. (this is often the case for liquid formulations of medicines which only have a license for the tablet form)